 Whether in policy development, program management or service delivery, data skills are essential for all Australian Public Service (APS) employees to support evidence-based, informed decision making.

 Building foundation level data literacy

 Data literacy is the ability to identify, locate, interpret and evaluate information and then communicate key insights effectively.
 The Australian Public Service Commission (APSC) has developed a suite of resources to lift APS data literacy.
-The suite includes comprehensive eLearning modules, workshops and self-directed learning.
+The suite includes comprehensive eLearning modules and workshops.
 These introductory resources have been developed for APS employees at all levels who are not data specialists.